helix-editor/helix/book/src/keymap.md

 #### Window mode

-Window mode is accessed by typing `Ctrl-w` in [normal mode](#normal-mode), this layer is similar to Vim keybindings as Kakoune does not support windows.
+Accessed by typing `Ctrl-w` in [normal mode](#normal-mode).

+This layer is similar to Vim keybindings as Kakoune does not support windows.

 | Key                    | Description                                          | Command           |
 | -----                  | -------------                                        | -------           |